Rehabilitation of the Pasig River: Barangay Pineda

-Pasig River Rehabilitation Commission
+Rehabilitation management

-In 1999, the Pasig River Rehabilitation Commission was created under Executive Order No. 54 to rehabilitate the river for recreation, transportation, and tourism.
+In January 6, 1999, the Pasig River Rehabilitation Commission was created under Executive Order No. 54 to rehabilitate the river for recreation, transportation, and tourism.

 The PRRC was in charge of overseeing all rehabilitative actions on the Pasig River.
 It managed the "river warriors" that patrol for polluters and squatters, clean the Pasig River and connecting esteros, add new plants along the river banks, ensure that the 10 m environmentally preservation areas are created, floating barriers are installed to ensure garbage is not sent down the river, monitor the water quality in the river and esteros to ensure that the water is Class "C", etc.

 Class "C" refers to water that can sustain the propagation and growth of fish and other aquatic life, water then can be used for recreational purposes including boating, and industrial water that can be used for industrial purposes after treatment.

-In November 2019, the commission was abolished, and its responsibilities were transferred to the Manila Bay Task Force, the Department of Environment and Natural Resources, the Department of Human Settlements and Urban Development, the Metropolitan Manila Development Authority and the Department of Public Works and Highways.
+In November 8, 2019, the commission was abolished, and its responsibilities were transferred to the Manila Bay Task Force, the Department of Environment and Natural Resources, the Department of Human Settlements and Urban Development, the Metropolitan Manila Development Authority and the Department of Public Works and Highways.

+On July 25, 2023, President Bongbong Marcos issued Executive Order No. 35 creating the Inter-Agency Council for the Pasig River Urban Development (IAC-PRUD).

+On August 13, 2025, President Marcos Jr. has issued Executive Order 92, creating the Office of the Presidential Adviser on Pasig River Rehabilitation (OPAPRR) and is headed by the Presidential Adviser for Pasig River Rehabilitation (PAPRR) with the rank of a Secretary.
+The Presidential Adviser serves as the chair of the IAC-PRUD, the Metro Manila Development Authority Chair serves as Vice-Chair while members include the Secretaries of the Department of Human Settlements and Urban Development (DHSUD), Department of Public Works and Highways (DPWH), Department of Environment and Natural Resources (DENR), Department of the Interior and Local Government (DILG), Department of Labor and Employment, Department of Tourism (DOT), Department of Transportation (DOTr), Department of Finance (DOF), and the Department of Budget and Management (DBM).
+Jerry Acuzar was appointed as Presidential Adviser for Pasig River Rehabilitation.